-COM 455 SCE: Public Relations Campaigns
+COM 455 Public Relations Campaigns

 This course allows students to apply their public relations knowledge, including theories, frameworks, and tools, to develop and formulate a comprehensive and strategic professional public relations campaign for a client in the local community.
 Emphasis will be placed on: conducting research to determine and assess client needs and target publics; developing program objectives, strategies, and tactics; creating all communication incorporating both traditional and social media; and identifying evaluation methods to measure the effectiveness of the program.
 Additionally, students will apply best principles of effective group interaction and problem solving in an "agency setting" while producing the campaign.
-Prerequisites: COM 155S, COM 260, COM 321, junior or senior standing.
+Prerequisites: COM 155S, COM 260, junior or senior standing.
 4 Semester Hours.

-COM 483 International Media Systems
+COM 483 Global Media

-Comparison of national approaches to television, radio, cable, telephone, the Internet, satellite communication and print media.
-The transnational flow of news and entertainment programs and their social and political impact on cultures and the role of international regulatory bodies will be discussed.
+Comparison of national approaches and their social and political impact on cultures.
 Prerequisites: COM 130S.
 4 Semester Hours.

-COM 490 SCE: Communication Studies
+COM 490 Communication Studies Senior Seminar

 A senior seminar that culminates in either (1) a creative project or (2) research paper focusing on a creative, historical, descriptive, legal, or critical aspect of communication or mass media.
 Synthesis is stressed.
 Required of all seniors.
-Prerequisites: junior standing, COM 321.4 Semester Hours.
+Prerequisites: junior standing and COM 221.
+4 Semester Hours.